Angina - when you have chest pain

 Some people have angina when they are exposed to cold weather.
-People also feel it during physical activity.
+People also may feel it during physical activity.
 Examples are climbing stairs, walking uphill, lifting something heavy, or having sex.

 Sit, stay calm, and rest.
 Your symptoms will often go away soon after you stop activity.

 If you are lying down, sit up in bed.
-Try deep breathing to help with the stress or anxiety.
+Try deep breathing to help with stress or anxiety.

-If you do not have nitroglycerin and your symptoms are not gone after resting for 5 minutes, call 9-1-1 right away.
+If you do not have nitroglycerin and your symptoms are not gone after resting, call 911 or the local emergency number right away.

 Your health care provider may have prescribed nitroglycerin tablets or spray for severe attacks.
 Sit or lie down when you use your tablets or spray.

 When using your tablet, place the pill between your cheek and gum.
 You can also put it under your tongue.
 Allow it to dissolve.
-DO NOT swallow it.
+Do not swallow it.

 When using your spray, do not shake the container.
 Hold the container close to your open mouth.
 Spray the medicine onto or under your tongue.
-DO NOT inhale or swallow the medicine.
+Do not inhale or swallow the medicine.

-DO NOT smoke, eat, or drink for 5 to 10 minutes after taking nitroglycerin.
+Do not smoke, eat, or drink for 5 to 10 minutes after taking nitroglycerin.
 If you do smoke, you should try to quit.
 Your provider can help.

 After your symptoms have gone away, write down a few details about the event.
 Write down: